kojo0501/School_District_Analysis/README.md

 ## Summary

 ### Changes After Removing Thomas High School Ninth Grade Scores
-Removing Thomas High School ninth grade class from the analysis caused these changes in the analysis:
+Removing Thomas High School ninth grade class from the analysis caused these changes in the analysis:<br>
 &emsp;1.
 Reviewing the top 5 performing schools, Thomas High School had minor changes in the average scores and percentage passing.
 No change to the average scores were greater than 0.07, and no change to the percentage passing was greater than 0.35%.
-Dropping the ninth grade improved outcomes for "% Overall Passing" and "% Passing Reading" but it was detrimental for all other outcomes.
+Dropping the ninth grade improved outcomes for "% Overall Passing" and "% Passing Reading" but it was detrimental for all other outcomes.<br>
 &emsp;2.
 For the analysis that excluded Thomas High School ninth grade scores, no value was provided on the chart that shows math scores by grade.
-On the chart using the full data set, there is a numerical value; on the chart with ninth grade removed, NaN was inserted.
+On the chart using the full data set, there is a numerical value; on the chart with ninth grade removed, NaN was inserted.<br>
 &emsp;3.
 For the analysis that excluded Thomas High School ninth grade scores, no value was provided on the chart that shows reading scores by grade.
-On the chart using the full data set, there is a numerical value; on the chart with ninth grade removed, NaN was inserted.
+On the chart using the full data set, there is a numerical value; on the chart with ninth grade removed, NaN was inserted.<br>
 &emsp;4.
 For the remainder of the metrics, there were changes that were masked by formatting.
 Due to rounding, the changes are not apparent in the final version of the chart.
 However, if the chart was formatted to include more decimal places, a marginal change would become apparent.
-More decimal places could be displayed by using a greater numeral next to the letter "f" in this part of the code:
+More decimal places could be displayed by using a greater numeral next to the letter "f" in this part of the code:<br>
 ![code_change_to_summary](https://user-images.githubusercontent.com/24308495/137849243-bd11af03-edf7-49ba-821f-602ea0a4a4ac.PNG)